Dr. Amelie Ramirez Joins New Team to Guide San Antonio in Reopening Economy after Social Distancing

 Amanda Merck

-In addition, Salud America! curator Amanda Merck is a member of the Population Health Advisory Committee, a group of public health advocates working to provide advice and guidance on issues related to public health and the COVID-19 pandemic in San Antonio.
+In addition, Salud America! curator Amanda Merck is a member of the Population Health Advisory Committee, a group of public health leaders working to provide advice and guidance on issues related to public health and the COVID-19 pandemic in San Antonio.
 They are proposing strategies for reopening the city as well as ways to provide more space for physical activity outdoors with sufficient space for physical distancing.

 “The whole effort is to make sure that we can begin to enjoy some of the activities we used to but also prevent a second wave of this pandemic and end up in an even worst spot than we are now,” Nirenberg said, according to the Rivard Report.